 The digestive system in the domestic fowl is very simple but efficient when compared to many other species, such as cattle.
 In the process of evolution, those avian species that developed simple but effective digestive systems were more able to fly and hence survive, as the simple digestive system would be lighter in weight.
 It is necessary that the diet provided to fowls be of high quality and easily digestible due to the simplicity in the structure and function of their digestive system.
 This is especially important if the birds are to attain the expected productive performance.
 This page describes the structure and function of the various parts of the digestive system of the fowl and discusses the digestion of poultry food into its constituent nutrients.
 The metabolism of carbohydrate, fat and protein is closely linked to the digestive system.

 The digestive system consists of the alimentary canal along which the food passes after eating to where the residual wastes are eliminated from the body, together with the liver and the pancreas.
-The digestive system is responsible for the ingestion of food, its breakdown into its constituent nutrients and their absorption into the blood stream, and the elimination of wastes from that process.
+The digestive system is responsible for the ingestion of food, its breakdown into its constituent nutrients and their absorption into the blood stream, and the elimination of wastes from this process.

 The liver produces bile and is associated with the metabolism of nutrients together with a number of other functions.
 The main function of the pancreas is the production of digestive enzymes and special compounds called hormones.